 - General info for Albertans

 You can submit a complaint to Alberta Health Services public health inspectors if you are concerned an establishment is not following public health orders, or if you know someone who is not self-isolating when they are legally required to.
+Residents who wish to report a violation of these measures can submit a complaint to AHS public health inspectors at 1-833-415-9179 or by clicking on the link below.

 Wash your hands often and well.
 Wash with warm water and soap to remove both visible dirt and invisible germs.
 Ensure you wash all parts of your hands, including under fingernails.
 This should take at least 20 seconds.